gabegluck/benson/README.md

 benson
 ======

-week 1 project
+week 1 project <br />
-Analyzed New York City MTA subway data to identify the subway stations with the most average use
+Analyzed New York City MTA subway data to identify the subway stations with the most average use.